9 Organizing Tips to Help You Start Decluttering

 Here are 10 organizing tasks that you should do daily.

-So, book time into your schedule every. single. day. to work on keeping the clutter away.
+Book time into your schedule every. single. day. to work on keeping the clutter away.
+Every week, make sure to plan out your time for the week ahead.

 Tip 9: Reward Yourself for a Job Well Done